 At a time when Louisiana was reeling from the devastation of two hurricanes, Mayor Holden took his city’s story to Wall Street and bond rating agencies upgraded bonds for East Baton Rouge Parish based on his administration’s sound management policies, saving the taxpayers millions of dollars in interest.

-Throughout his career, Mayor Holden has worked to improve education and has been honored for his accomplishments.
-As Mayor-President, he has delivered new volunteer programs and technology partnerships for East Baton Rouge Parish Public Schools, including the largest software donation in East Baton Rouge Parish history, a $307 million grant from UGS that will provide 3-D imaging software for classes in math, science and the arts for students from the third grade through high school to help prepare them for the jobs of tomorrow.
+Throughout his career, Mayor Holden worked to improve education and has been honored for his accomplishments.
+As Mayor-President, he delivered new volunteer programs and technology partnerships for East Baton Rouge Parish Public Schools, including the largest software donation in East Baton Rouge Parish history, a $307 million grant from UGS that will provide 3-D imaging software for classes in math, science and the arts for students from the third grade through high school to help prepare them for the jobs of tomorrow.

 Mayor Holden is a graduate of both Baton Rouge universities, earning a B.A. in Journalism from LSU, a Masters degree in Journalism from Southern University, a Juris Doctorate from Southern University School of Law and an Honorary Degree of Doctor of Public Policy from Southern University.
 He was also invited to study at the Oxford University Round Table in England.
 Mayor Holden was recently honored by both universities by being inducted into the LSU Alumni Hall of Distinction, the LSU Manship School of Communications Hall of Fame and the Southern University Law Center Hall of Fame.